Shashideep83/shark/README.md

-# Data Analysis Library Shark
+# Data Analysis Library Sharks

-This repository contains a detailed note of a new data analysis library shark.
+This repository contains a detailed note of a new data analysis library Sharks.

 ## Objectives

-Shark :
+Sharks :

 * Has A DataFrame class with data stored in numpy arrays
 * Can Select subsets of data with the brackets operator